Xiangdong Zhang

 Biography

-Dr. Xiangdong Zhang is a senior scientist at NCICS and a research professor at the Department of Marine, Earth and Atmospheric Sciences, North Carolina State University.
-He provides scientific input and leadership within the Technical Support Unit and to the National Coordination Office in support the remaining work on the Fifth National Climate Assessment and planning for future assessments.
+Dr. Xiangdong Zhang is a senior scientist at NCICS and a research professor at the Department of Marine, Earth and Atmospheric Sciences at North Carolina State University.
+He provides scientific input and leadership within the Assessments Technical Support Unit.
 He also works on attribution of extreme climate events.
+Prior to joining NCSU, he was a professor at the University of Alaska Fairbanks.

 Publications